Herman Hill riot: Details

-The Herman Hill riot was a riot that took place in Wichita, Kansas, between the audience at a local rock concert in Herman Hill Park and the police on April 15, 1979 (Easter Sunday).
+The Herman Hill riot was a riot that took place in Wichita, Kansas, between the audience at the rock concert of local band Roenarc in Herman Hill Park and the police on April 15, 1979 (Easter Sunday).
 Reports stated that 53 people were injured during the riot.

 The concert began in an undeveloped park on the southern edge of the city purportedly capable of holding 1,500 people; later crowd estimates ranged between 3,500 and 5,000 people, but attendees estimated the number to be closer to 1,000.

 Police responded to complaints about loud noise and drug use.
 As news of the concert spread, motorcycles, along with some cars and pick-up trucks, began illegally parking on a section of grass that had previously been used as an overflow parking area.
 The conflict began when police ordered people to remove these vehicles from the grass.
 Tensions escalated after officers who responded to the complaints saw an individual dispensing beer from the back of a pick-up truck.
 A combination of the people's refusal to disperse, the confrontation with the owner of the pick-up, and the fact that the officers were greatly outnumbered caused the officers to call for reinforcements.
 The second wave of police launched tear gas canisters into the crowd.
 Many children were present and were overcome with the gas.
 In retaliation, some in the crowd began throwing rocks and bottles.
 A police car was overturned.
 In panic, many of the concert-goers fled into the surrounding residential area and were sheltered for several hours by local residents.